1. Source quality

 Customer and account teams do not need every public mention.
 They need a calmer way to see which company changes may deserve a closer look.

-This is why The Lumen Index is built as an evidence process rather than a generic alert stream.
-The product is designed to help teams compare accounts under the same external lens, with enough discipline that the signal layer can be used in real portfolio review.
+This is why The Lumen Index is built as an evidence process rather than a generic feed.
+The service is designed to help teams compare accounts under the same external lens, with enough discipline that the review can be used in real portfolio discussions.